mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

         - if you used linked servers, service broker (message system to distr work across servers), or db mail - should use managed instance
         - can be deployed on-prem or in another cloud using Azure Arc
     - *Compatibility*: near 100% compatibility & most on-prem dbs can be migrated with minimal code changes using Azure DB Migration service
         - can install Data Migration Assistant to check compatibility with this
         - uses Az AD to perform logins with a user/pass and can use Az AD so your computer is trusted and you only need to login once
+        - NO SQL Server Analysis Services SSAS - run complex analytic queries
+        - NO SQL Server Reporting Services SSRS - generate complex reports in SQL server
+        - NO Polybase - connect to external data sources and run SQL queries (allows you to join dataq from a SQL server instance using T-SQL with external sources like other SQL servers, Oracle, Teradata, MongoDB & hadoop...)
     - *Tech Stack*: Managed Instance can support multiple dbs, can use instance pools to share resources across smaller instances
     - *Owner Responsibility*: Azure will perform auto software updates, backups, recovery, db monitoring and other general tasks.
 You control security & resource allocation for db
     - managed instances rely on Azure services for the automated tasks it performs: Azure Storage for backups, Azure Event Hubs for telemetry, Azure AD for authc, Azure Key Vault for data encryption...
         - all comms are encrypted using signed certs, they validate trustworthiness of servers talking to them through cert lists and has a revokation/black list
     - enables sys admin to spend less time on admin tasks as service performs or simplifies those tasks for you
         - OS & DBMS software install, patching, instance vertical scale up/down, config, backups, DB replication, HA config & monitoring/health
+    - *Configuration & Cost Model* vCore ONLY - NO DTUs
+        - can setup as General Purpose or Biz Critical (no hyperscale)
+        - you only setup instance (db server) you don't setup the database name
+        - quite a bit more expensive than Azure SQL Db options

 - **Azure SQL Database**: full PaaS designed for cloud
-    - *Use-cases*: best for new app dev in the cloud that needs latest stable SQL Server features, apps that require HA, systems with variable load that need to scale up/down, migrate apps that have low impact on db adjustments...
+    - *Use-cases*: best for *new* app dev in the cloud that needs latest stable SQL Server features, apps that require HA, systems with variable load that need to scale up/down, migrate apps that have low impact on db adjustments...
-    - *Compatibility*: supports core db capabilities, some features of on-prem are not available
+    - *Compatibility*: supports core db capabilities, some features of on-prem are not available (see below)
+        - NO cross-database queries & transactions within a single sql server instance (can run transactions that affect multi-db)
+        - NO database mail
+        - NO SQL Server Agent: executes scheduled admin tasks
+        - NO Native VNet support: only managed instance/VM can be attached to VNet
     - *Tech Stack*: can be setup as a *single* db in dedicated server, or an *elastic pool* to share resources across multiple dbs and take advantage of on-demand scalability
     - *Owner Responsibility*: ?just write queries?
     - you create a managed dbms and then deploy your databases on that server - SQL database is a construct that acts as central admin point for single or pooled dbs, logins, firewall, audit, threat detection & failover...
-        - Single Database: quickly setup & run a SQL server DB - create a db server and access db through this server
+        - Single Database: quickly setup & run a SQL server DB
+            - reference a db server (create brand new or existing) and access db through this server
             - since azure manages the server, all you do is configure db, create tables and fill with data
-            - setup as a provisioned (pre-allocated vCores & RAM) or serverless
-            - "serverless" config - where MSFT creates its own server which might be shared with other tenants and scales up/down as needed
         - Elastic Pool: now runs multiple databases on the same resources (memory, data storage space and processing power - a "pool" of resources)
             - cost effective way of managing multiple dbs with varied usage
-        - Database server:  a way to manage groups of single dbs & elastic pools
+        - Database server:  a way to manage groups of single dbs & elastic pools - the "VM" that hosts your database
     - best option for low cost with minimal admin - not fully compatible with on-prem installs, but you can run Data Migration Assistant to see
     - Az auto updates & patches SQL server software so you are always running latest
         - Az allows easy scale up/down of server without upgrade... and 100TB max storage